anominos/AdventOfCode/2024/README.md

 Get pairs of antenna as above `a`, `b`.

 Now repeatedly add `a-b` to `a`, and repeatedly subtract `a-b` to `b` until they go out of bounds.

+## Part 9

+426/4489.

+The classic do it the same way 3 times and get 3 different answers.

+### Part 1

+We know the length of the resulting file system will be the number of file blocks (`sum(l[::2])`).
+Call this length `len`

+Create an array `arr` of length `len` representing the memory.
+Add file IDs to the array with gaps by maintaining an index into `arr` (e.g. `0..111..`) Once the array is full, add remaining blocks into a list.

+Then iterating on the list in reverse order, fill in the gaps.

+### Part 2

+Create a list of tuples `(fileID, length of block)` and give free blocks `fileID=-1`.

+Iterate backwards over the list, trying to move used blocks to the front of this list.
+This can be done as follows:

+- Iterate backwards over the list, skipping free blocks
+- At each used block `(back_id, back_size)`, find the first free block from the start of the list `(-1, front_size)` where `front_size>=back_size`, ensuring the free block is before the used block.
+- shrink the free block and move the used block to before our free block.

+You can optimise this a bit by removing the free block if it shrinks to 0 size.